-(6) Sotim hamon mic ba arec drink.m.pl lots juice in-the country 'People drink lots of juice in Israel' Hebrew (Ritter, 1995)
+- (6) Sotim hamon mic ba arec drink.m.pl lots juice in-the country

-In (5) and (6) the generic subject may have an inclusive reading in contrast to what happens in a consistent NSL, in which an impersonal 3rd person null subject can only be interpreted as excluding the speaker and the adressee1.
+'People drink lots of juice in Israel' Hebrew (Ritter 1995) - In (5) and (6) the impersonal null subject may have an inclusive reading in contrast to what happens in a consistent NSL, in which an impersonal 3rd person plural null subject can only be interpreted as excluding the speaker and the adressee2.

-(7) Aqui trabalham muito.

-here work-3PL a.lot

-'Here people work a lot.'
+(7) Aqui trabalham muito. here work-3PL a.lot 'Here people work a lot.'